bngarren/checkmate.nvim/README.md

 ```

 > [!WARNING]
-> Multi-character todo markers are not currently supported but _may_ work.
+> Multi-character todo markers are not officially supported but _may_ work.
 For consistent behavior, recommend using a single character.

 ## Keymapping
 Default keymaps can be disabled by setting `keys = false`.